 Although now he usually sails a desk, Dave is a USCG Master (100 ton), and certified by the ASA to teach courses up to ASA 106: Advanced Coastal Cruising.
-Besides sailing, Dave enjoys skiing, mountaineering and long-distance cycling.
+Besides sailing, Dave enjoys skiing, mountaineering, running and hiking.

 We actually went somewhere (Key Largo), rather than returning to the dock each evening.
 The course was made to be an adventure, as well as simply instructional.
 The weather was “made to order” — sun and gentle breeze Saturday through Wednesday, then Force 8 for our ‘foul weather instruction’ on Thursday.Read More Testimonials

 I thought it was an excellent, challenging course.
 It definitely wasn’t a “cruise.”
 The instructor expected a lot from the students.
 I like that.Read More Testimonials

 I have nothing but the utmost praise for your entire operation and the quality of the instruction that I received.
 Al Hatch is a consummate instructor and brings to this activity a love and a passion that is genuine and expansive.
 I hope to be able to return to Blue Water to experience some of the higher-level courses of instruction, and I certainly would have no trouble at all recommending your company to anyone.Read More Testimonials